devkirstenm/DWA14/README.md

 ## Application 📱
 Created a single web component called 'TallyApp' which extends the 'LitElement' base class provided by Lit and includes the following functionality:
-- The app displays a counter and a status message.
+- The app displays a counter
 - Clicking the "Increment" button increments the counter by 1.
 - Clicking the "Decrement" button decrements the counter by 1.
-- The status message changes based on the count value:
-    - When the count is 0, the status is "Normal".
-    - When the count is less than 0, the status is "Minimum Count Reached".
-    - When the count is greater than 15, the status is "Maximum Count Reached".

 ## User Stories 📝

 The user stories for this application, written in Gherkin syntax, are as follows:

-1. **Increment the counter by one** 🔢
+1. **Display the counter in normal state** 🔢
 - Given no interactions have been performed yet
-   - When the "getState" method is run and logged to the console
+- When the application is loaded or reloaded
-   - Then the state should show a count of 0
+- Then the state should display the normal counter value of 0

 2. **Increment the counter by one** 🔢